 Excellent noise reduction properties.

-Isotherm Insulation: Is polyester insulation that is dust-free.
+Isotherm Insulation: Sadly no longer SABS approved.
+The polyester insulation is dust-free ceiling insulation.
 Installing Isotherm insulation in homes is acceptable—however, you may not fit Isotherm in hospitals and schools.
 Get all the Isotherm Insulation prices here.

 Cellulose Insulation: Cellulose Insulation is dust-like fine paper insulation.
-Not very popular in South Africa because of the dust factor and most homes have downlights.
-It is resulting in endless amounts of dust entering the house.
+Not very popular in South Africa because of the dust factor, and most homes have downlights.
+It results in endless amounts of dust entering the house.
 However, the main danger is the 20% chemical mix in cellulose insulation.

 Cellulose Insulation is Combustible with a BB/1/2 FIRE RATING.